Trekking Through the History of Java First Point

 The Daendels Great Plan for Cibom

-Cibom is directly opposite Peucang Island.
-If we come with a big boat and don’t bring a raft, then we have to jump and swim to the Cibom coastline.
-A way to reach the Cibom coastline without swimming is by taking a small fiber boat belonging to the Peucang Resort, the Ujung Kulon National Park representative office.
+Cibom is located directly opposite Peucang Island.
+If we come to Cibom with a big boat and don’t bring a raft, then we have to jump and swim to the Cibom coastline.
+Another way to reach the Cibom coastline without swimming is by taking a small fiber boat belonging to the Ujung Kulon National Park representative office on Peucang Island.
 This 40 pk engine ship is propped on the pier of Peucang Island.
-From its resting place, it only takes less than twenty minutes to go to Cibom.
+With this boat, from Peucang Island it only takes less than twenty minutes to go to Cibom.
 We still had to dip a foot in the water a bit and walk to the coastline.

 In 1808, Governor General of the East Indies, Herman Willem Daendels, assessed Cibom as a strategic area.
 The surrounding waters, the Sunda Strait, are very busy with foreign trade ships.
 He intends to build ports and fortresses at this westernmost part of the Ujung Kulon Peninsula.
 His dreams never became real.
 Many workers died when the project began.
 In The Land of the Last Javan Rhinoceros, Hoogerwerf wrote in quotation marks that Daendels’ workers were reported to have died of poisoning by dangerous vapors coming out of newly cultivated land.
 The remaining workers run away.
 Daendels project footprint in the form of iron bars and stairs of brick and cement can be found not far from the Cibom coastline.
 There was no plan to develop the Cibom area after Daendels.
 Now Cibom is a small part of Ujung Kulon National Park which is dominated by mangrove and palm trees.

 The Village That Wiped Out by Waves and Regulation